-The photograph above, of GAF CEO and takeover artist Ken Heyman, was taken at a late-night strategy meeting while he maneuvered to take over the behemoth Union Carbide corporation.
+The photograph above, of GAF CEO and takeover artist Samuel J. Heyman, was taken at a late-night strategy meeting while he maneuvered to take over the behemoth Union Carbide Corporation.
 If I’d been able to take this kind of photograph consistently, of executives looking intelligent, strategic, and authoritative, I would have been much more successful in working directly for companies and the graphic designers who specialized in annual reports.
 After I’d made this picture, however, I had no particular interest in repeating it.
 My curiosity about what might make an interesting photograph drowned out good sense about getting jobs.
-Heyman himself was impressed with my work on this assignment, when I’d spent several days with him, in his office, in his limo, in his home, and I was hired to do the photographs for his company’s next annual report.
+Heyman himself was impressed with my work on this assignment, when I’d spent several days with him, in his office, in his limo, and in his home, and I was hired to do the photographs for his company’s next annual report.
 Heyman and I had become friendly.
-When I was doing the annual report executive portrait, of him with two subordinates, I couldn’t figure out whether to call him Ken or Mr. Heyman.
+When I was doing the annual report executive portrait, of him with two subordinates, I couldn’t figure out whether to call him Sam or Mr. Heyman, so I clumsily alternated between the two.
 Apparently that didn’t go over very well, and I was told by the graphic designer that additional photography for the report had been requested, to be done by “anyone but Biddle.”

 Mr. Heyman got up very early each morning and made calls from his limousine.
 The idea was that you’d arrive at work with his message waiting for you.

 Mr. Heyman was the brother of the photographer Abby Heyman, a colleague and friend who’d taken pictures at Mary Ann’s and my wedding for her book, Dreams & Schemes: Love and Marriage in Modern Times (1987).
 She didn’t get along with her brother.
 She didn’t end up using any of the pictures she made of me and Mary Ann.